lucasGabrielDeAA/todo-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Summary

+This project was created using the wesdoyle's [react-firebase-notes-app](https://github.com/wesdoyle/react-firebase-notes-app) as a reference.

 ## Linking your project to your firebase

 Follow this steps to configure your firebase [Firebase tutorial](https://www.appypie.com/faqs/how-can-i-get-api-key-auth-domain-database-url-and-storage-bucket-from-my-firebase-account).